 All measurements are specific to an experimental condition; that is, a case where the true state of the network, including knockouts, boundary conditions and state variables as well as kinetic and thermodynamic parameters, can safely be assumed to be the same.
 Maud’s statistical model allows for arbitrarily many experimental conditions, and for any measurable quantity to be measured any number of times in any condition.

 Metabolite and enzyme measurements are intended to represent the results of quantitative metabolomics and proteomics experiments.
-The likelihood functions for such measurements are shown in equations Equation  and Equation .
+The likelihood functions for such measurements are

 Both equations are log-normal generalised linear models with a standard link function (the natural logarithm ln) and known standard deviation σconc.
 The use of this measurement model is motivated by the consideration that concentrations are constrained to be non-negative, so the measurement model should avoid assigning positive probability mass to negative metabolite concentration values.
 In addition, we expect the precision of most metabolomics and proteomics experiments to be roughly proportional to the value of the true measured quantity, which supports a measurement model with constant coefficient of variation.
 The measurement standard deviations σconc and σenz are assumed to be known exactly for simplicity; plausible values can be elicited by considering the likely coefficient of variation of the measuring apparatus.

+Our measurement model improves on analyses of metabolomics and proteomics data that assume a regression model with normally distributed errors, whether explicitly using a standard linear model or implicitly using ordinary least squares fitting.
+This assumption is undesirable because it implies that the measured quantity could in principle be negative, and assumes an additive underlying random process, whereas multiplicative processes tend to better describe real concentration data.

+Flux measurements, representing the results of quantitative fluxomics analyses, are modelled using a likelihood function from a standard linear regression model

+(8)

-Flux measurements, representing the results of quantitative fluxomics analyses, are modelled using a likelihood function from a standard linear regression model, as shown in equation .
-Flux measurements can be obtained from the results of isotope labelling experiments using metabolic flux analysis, for example as described in (Young 2014).
+Flux measurements can be obtained from isotope labelling experiments using metabolic flux analysis, for example as described in (Young 2014).
 When entering flux measurements, it is important only to specify measurements for a network’s free fluxes, as the values of some steady state fluxes in a metabolic network are constrained by others, with the result that dependent fluxes cannot typically be measured separately.
 If measurements of multiple dependent fluxes are entered, information will inappropriately be double counted.

-Our measurement model improves on analyses of metabolomics and proteomics data that assume a regression model with normally distributed errors, whether explicitly using a standard linear model or implicitly using ordinary least squares fitting.
-This assumption is undesirable because it implies that the measured quantity could in principle be negative, and assumes an additive underlying random process, whereas multiplicative processes tend to better describe real concentration data.

 The use of independent measurement models for metabolite, enzyme and flux measurements carries an implicit assumption that there are no systematic correlations in the measurement errors.
 This choice was motivated by simplicity - it would be better to use a model with potentially correlated measurements.
 Similarly, it would be preferable to include measurement errors as model parameters, thereby avoiding possible bias due to incorrect assessments of measurement accuracy.
 However, we chose to use a simpler measurement model to avoid the complexity and potential fitting issues that these changes would entail.

 Finally, the reader may wonder why Maud uses a linear regression model for reaction flux measurements even though this creates the potential for erroneous double counting and requires non-trivial upstream modelling, as intracellular fluxes typically cannot be measured directly.
 Instead, fluxes are typically inferred from isotope labelling experiments using metabolic flux analysis: see Dai and Locasale (2017) for more about this method.
 Ideally Maud’s measurement model for fluxes would extend from fluxes to the results of potential labelling experiments, thereby removing the need for upstream analysis and avoiding any double counting.
 This option has not yet been pursued, again for the sake of simplicity.